steph-koopmanschap/jasma/DOCS.md

 - Install Redis
 - Install NodeJS
 - Install NPM
-- Install Nginx (For production deployment)
+- Install pm2, nginx (for production)

-### Frontend and Backend
+### Install node modules

 In the root folder:
-To install all node modules.
 `npm run installAll`
-To run client and server at same time (in development mode) `npm run dev`
-See all available scripts
-`npm run`

 #### Setup environment variables

-Make sure to copy the following files and then edit them to setup the environment variables /express/.env.example to /express/.env /next/.env.example to /next/.env.development
+Make sure to copy the following files and then edit them to setup the environment variables `/express/.env.example` to `/express/.env` `/next/.env.example` to `/next/.env.development`

-### Frontend

-Inside the /next/ folder:
-Run the development server:
-`npm run dev`
-To build and run regular server:
-`npm run build && npm run start`

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### Backend

-Inside the /express/ folder:
-Development server (nodemon reloading):
-`npm run dev`
-Regular server
-`npm run start`

-API server lives on [http://localhost:5000/api](http://localhost:5000/api)

-### Database
+For local development you can keep the defaults.
+For production change HOSTNAME and NEXTJS_ORIGIN to your domain name or ip address.
+Change the ports accordingly as well as the PG_ADMIN_PASSWORD.

+### Setting up the database

 <!-- First read /server/db/pg_hba.conf to read on what to add to your pg_hba.conf file. -->
+After you have installed PostGreSQL.
+You can execute the following command to change the PSQL root user password.
+- `sudo -u postgres psql --echo-queries -c "ALTER ROLE postgres WITH LOGIN PASSWORD 'example';"` Change 'example' into a password of your liking.
+Make sure its the same as in the `/express/.env` file.
-Create the database
+To create the database do the following command:
-`npm run db:init`
+- `npm run db:init`
  To populate the database with fake users, posts, and comments.
 Replace 10 with the amount of each you want to generate.
-`npm run db:generate 10`
+- `npm run db:generate 10`

+### Starting the app

+There are several methods to start the app from the root directioy.
+- `npm run dev` Starts the API, media, and client servers in 1 terminal, with live reloading (nodemon/next).
+- `npm run start` Starts the API, media, and client servers in 1 terminal.
+- `npm run dev:all` Same npm run dev, but every server starts in its own terminal.
+- `npm run start:all` Same npm run start, but every server starts in its own terminal.
+- `npm run start:pm2` Starts all servers as background proccesses without terminals.
+Requires pm2 to be installed with.
+- Use `npm run` to see all available commands.
+- With `npm run check:services` you can see if Redis, PostgreSQL, Nginx, and pm2 are running and which ports are being listened on.
+- Make sure to use the command `npm run build` before starting NextJS in production mode. (any command with `start`).

+You can also independently start each server with the commands.
+- `cd express && npm run dev`
+- `cd next && npm run dev`
+- `cd media-server && npm run dev`

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.
+API server lives on [http://localhost:5000/api](http://localhost:5000/api)

-### Production
+### Setting up production

 To get started with a production server you can run:
-`sudo ./setup.sh`
+- `sudo ./setup.sh`
 This will set up everything you need automatically.

 ## API Routes